rclarkmorrow/DungeonAdventure/readme.txt

    *** Description ***
    Run the program by running dungeon_adventure.py

+   Game commands are as follows (and can be referenced in game):
+    Movement commands:
+      n, north to move the character north. s, south to move the character south. e, east to move the  character east. w, west to move the character west.
+    Status commands:
+      i, info to show adventurer status.
+      r, room to show the current room. m, show adventurer map.
+    Use item commands:
+      p, potion to use a healing potion. v, vision to use a vision potion.
+    Game commands:
+      q, quit to leave the dungeon.
+    Cheat commands (when enabled):
+      c, cheat to toggle cheat mode.
+      t, treasure to add all treasures.
+      g, god to add 1,000 hit points. u, unveil to see all rooms.

+    Map key as follows:
+      i: Entrance
+      O: Exit
+      B: No Room (Blocked)
+      M: Multiple Features
+      H: Healing Potion
+      V: Vision Potion
+      X: Obstacle

+   *** Work Details ***
    We had weekly project meetings where we reviewed code, fixed bugs, refactored bits of the project, and did pair (tri?) programming on all of the class modules.